 It’s very easy to get to Quilotoa.
 Latacunga is the largest nearby city from Quilotoa.
 There’s a direct bus from Quito to Latacunga.
 If you’re traveling from Quito airport, you need to take a bus to Quitombe terminal (2$ per person).
 Just when you go outside the airport terminal – there are 3 bus places: 1.
 Rio Coca (central station) 2.
 Quitombe – ask any driver if you need to make sure it’s the right bus.
 And from Quitombe take a bus to Latacunga, the ride takes about 2h.
 Buses for Latacunga also leave Quito’s Terminal Terrestre Cumandá.

 Standing on the top we could actually see nothing except ourselves ?
-Obviously we wanted to take a steep and sandy path to the crater, where the visibility turned out to be much better.
+Obviously we wanted to take a steep and sandy path to the crater.
 You can also take a hike around the perimeter of the lagoon.
 The crater has 3 km in diameter and it’s considered as active volcano.
 Quilotoa can be hiked all year and it’s a perfect field for high altitude cardio-training.
 There was no entry fee at the time we were hiking.
 The guy in the small booth was very friendly and helpful, giving us hope the sky will clear up by the time we reach the crater.
 And it did, 20 metres above the water surface.
-After eating some snacks we could even see the other side of the crater.
-The view is really impressive.

 You can take from 1-day to multi-day trek toward Quilotoa.
 If you have time I would recommend doing multi-day trekking, as this part of Ecuador is extremely beautiful and full of diverse landscapes from Andes’ villages, which became famous thanks to crater lagoon.
 Few day treks will take you through local life of all the other mountain towns: Sighos (3900m), Chugchilan (3200m) and Saquisilí.